hashbang-legacy/bot/README.md

 ---

+### Goals

+- Minimal barrier to entry
+- Language agnostic plugins
+- Live hackable

+---

 ### Features

-- Plugins are language agnostic
-- Messages passed through stdin/stdout
+What it currently does.

 ---